Teyras/ConfigMapper/doc/design.md

 INI files are parsed and written by the `IniAdapter` class, an implementation of the `ConfigAdapter` interface.
 This makes it possible to support other configuration file formats in the future, such as YAML or JSON.

+## Dealing with unexpected situations

+This section refers to the INIAdapter as well as the expected behavior of other custom `ConfigAdapter` interface implementations.

+### Reading

+### Writing

+When writing to a stream, two types of Exceptions are thrown:
+* ConfigurationException when the supplied configuration does not have a format that is compatible with the specification of the configuration file format (for ini files this happens either when a Section node has another section node as a child, or when there are not only sections amongst children of the Root node).
+* IOException when there is something wrong with writing to the output stream

 # The `ConfigFacade` class